 In episode 2 of Feuillade’s crime serial, the eponymous caped crimefighter kidnaps a corrupt banker.
 At his hiding place, he observes the banker using what the intertitles describe as “a moving mirror controlled by an electrical device… like an implacable eye.”

 (1921, Metro, US) dir.
 Maxwell Karger

 US release: April 11, 1921

-This American remake of a British 1913 science fiction feature (itself a take on A Christmas Carol) tell the story of a selfish inventor who is involved in financing a device to communicate with Mars, before dreaming of an encounter with a Martian messanger who makes him see the error of his ways.
+This American remake of a British 1913 science fiction feature (itself a take on A Christmas Carol) tells the story of a selfish inventor who is involved in financing a device to communicate with Mars, before dreaming of an encounter with a Martian messenger who makes him see the error of his ways.

 Reviews and articles: Film Daily, March 27, 1921

 In this British mystery feature, “an inventor using his television-like device to spy on his wife, whom he suspects of having an affair with a Frenchman, and uncovering a jewel thief in the process.”
 (Motion Picture Guide Silent Film 1910-1936, 254)

 (1925, Fert-Pittaluga, Italy) dir.
 Guido Brignone